 How difficult could it be to guess the meaning of a verb phrase?
 Well, everything is on the plate.
-By the name, it looks like a phrase that works as a verb in a sentence.
+From the name, it looks like a phrase that works as a verb in a sentence.
 That’s exactly what a verb phrase is.

 A verb phrase is a combination of an auxiliary verb, also known as a helping verb, and a main verb.
 And what is the difference between a verb and a verb phrase?
-A verb is just a word, and a verb phrase is a group of words: more than one.
+A verb is just a word, and a verb phrase is a group of words: more than one verb.

 Verb phrase examples-